Peter Jones (broadcaster)

-Peter Jones (7 February 1930 – 2 April 1990) was a Welsh broadcaster, best known as a sports commentator on BBC radio in the United Kingdom, although many of his commentaries were also broadcast internationally on the BBC World Service.
+Peter Jones (7 February 1930 – 2 April 1990) was a Welsh broadcaster, best known as a sports commentator on BBC Radio in the United Kingdom, although many of his commentaries were also broadcast internationally on the BBC World Service.
 He frequently worked alongside Maurice Edelston, Bryon Butler, Alan Parry and, latterly, Alan Green and Mike Ingham.

 Career

 He was educated at Swansea Grammar School and Queens' College, Cambridge, where he read Modern Languages.
-He started his teaching career at Kimbolton School and subsequently taught at Bradfield College.
+He started his teaching career at Kimbolton School and subsequently taught French and coached the First XI Football Team at Bradfield College.
 His career as a broadcaster began in 1965 after a chance meeting with Maurice Edelston, who lived in nearby Reading.
-In his early years he commentated on group matches in the 1966 World Cup, held in England, but in 1970, 1974, 1978, 1982 and 1986 he was the main commentator on the World Cup, covering the final.
-Along with his regular weekly football commentaries, Jones covered almost every major football event from the late 1960s until his death, including the FA Cup Final of 1968, the replay (but not the first match) in 1970 and all finals from 1971 to 1989.
+In his early years he commentated on group matches in the 1966 World Cup, held in England.
+At the 1970, 1974, 1978, 1982 and 1986 he was the main commentator on the World Cup, covering the final.
+Along with his regular weekly football commentaries, Jones covered almost every major football event from the late 1960s until his death, including the FA Cup Final of 1968, the replay (but not the first match) in 1970 and all finals from 1971 to 1989 with the exception of 1982 when he covered the Papal Visit.
 He described victories for English clubs in the European Cup finals of 1968, 1977, 1978, 1979, 1980, 1981, 1982 and 1984, and in 1985 he gave an eloquent description of the Heysel Stadium disaster.